MOONLAPSED/morphological-source-code/docs/morphological derivative.md

 Discrete structures in nature (like energy levels, orbits, or even spacetime geometries) might not be due to quantum mechanics per se, but to constraints imposed by coherent form and thermodynamic character...
 Quanta emerge when form, boundary, and interaction stabilize  into recognizable patterns.

-NOTE: This argument, indeed, rather-hinges on the morphospace betwixt Perturbitive QED and the symmetry-breaking model of QFT; relying on the Path integral AND Noetherian Symmetry/Asymmetry.
+This argument, indeed, rather-hinges on the morphospace betwixt Perturbitive QED and the symmetry-breaking model of QFT; relying on the Path integral AND Noetherian Symmetry/Asymmetry.
 This is by far the weakest element of my argument and I can only wish that Feyenmann or Turing were still around to pontificate further upon the QED in the modern milieu of bifurcated Higgs-centric physical field equations of QFT.
 "Symmetry breaking requires a field potential."
 Response : Maybe morphology itself  defines the potential.
 Like a crystal lattice, or a Turing pattern — structure emerges from constraint , not force.
 Think back to our ideal gas paradox without a container what is the bifurcation of such things as thermodynamic character, pressure, etc?

 If the path integral can tell us how an electron chooses its trajectory through space,

 And symmetry breaking can tell us how matter acquires mass in the vacuum,

 Then why shouldn’t we use these tools to ask how shapes choose their stability?
 How quanta settle into discrete coherence?
 (The answer is tractability, obviously, but I have potential solutions for that via the Quinic Statistical Dynamics).
-"In my opinion, QED and Feynman completely excluded the vital demon; the observer; that breaks the countably infinite symmetrical-dynamical infinities into participle dynamical form and function.
+"In my opinion, QED and Feynman completely excluded the vital demon; the observer; that breaks the countably infinite symmetrical-dynamical infinities into participle dynamical form and function; behavior, evolution and motility, the morphology of form in a Machian-Noetherian aether.